pranita28Dane/RepairsDuniya-Assignment-Task/README.md

 6. Configure the Database:

-  - Open the settings.py file in the user_api directory.
+  - Open the settings.py file in the project directory.

   - Update the database settings to use your MySQL database server: